ricketytoc/tp/docs/DeveloperGuide.md

     1. Test case: `add i/A00001 n/John Doe p/98765432 e/johnd@example.com d/Finance r/Manager s/5000`<br>
        Expected: Person with the correct details is added to the end of the list

+   1. Test case: `add`<br>
+      Expected: No person is added.
+Error details shown in the status message.

 ### Deleting a person

 1. Deleting a person while all persons are being shown